DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Introduction

 \begin{itemize} \item \textbf{RQ1}: How can we address the problem of EL in historical documents by combining approaches based on language models with tree-based methods using background knowledge, i.e. dates and classes, from Wikidata? \item \textbf{RQ2}: Can we leverage the information already present in SDEs to build a novel training and evaluation corpus for EL in Italian based on historical documents? \item \textbf{RQ3}: Can we analyse the features and scores of GBTs through statistical techniques to provide a clearer explanation of the behaviour of a supervised EL model in the historical domain? \end{itemize}

 To answer these questions, this study introduces DELICATE, a novel supervised architecture for EL designed specifically for historical texts.
-DELICATE combines the strengths of neural language models and tree-ensemble methods by integrating a BERT-based~\citep{devlin_bert_2019} bi-encoder model~\citep{pozzi2023named} for candidate retrieval with a supervised GBTs classifier for candidate re-ranking.
+DELICATE combines the strengths of neural language models and tree-ensemble methods by integrating a bi-encoder model~\citep{pozzi2023named} based on BERT~\citep{devlin_bert_2019} for candidate retrieval with a supervised GBTs classifier for candidate re-ranking.
 The novel aspect of DELICATE is its ability to incorporate class and temporal information from Wikidata as explicit features in the re-ranking process.
 In particular, DELICATE uses a GBTs classifier to re-rank the bi-encoder results by computing pairwise similarity scores based on features such as temporal distance, type compatibility, string similarity, and embedding distance.
 This allows the model to dynamically assess the contextual relevance of each candidate entity, which is important when dealing with diachronic variations in language and meaning.
+In addition, DELICATE re-ranker can be coupled with a Large Language Model (LLM) to enhance the classifier's decisions.

-Our tests on historical Italian show how DELICATE achieves better performances on multiple benchmarks if compared with auto-regressive multilingual models~\citep{de2022multilingual} and even when bi-encoders are paired with open-source Large Language Models (LLMs), such as LLaMa3.1~\citep{grattafiori2024llama3herdmodels}.
+Our tests on historical Italian show how DELICATE achieves better performances on multiple benchmarks if compared with auto-regressive multilingual models~\citep{de2022multilingual} and even with SoTA approaches using LLMs for context augmentation and candidate selection.
+While we cannot directly claim that our architecture pairing a bi-encoder with a GBTs model can outperform systems using LLMs with huge number of parameters such as GPT-4o mini or LLaMa3-70B, our findings show that bi-encoder models paired with supervised re-rankers that capture contextual information from Wikidata have two benefits:

+\begin{itemize} \item They efficiently improve the candidate retrieval step based on temporal plausibility and typological consistency with a given mention using a lightweight and fast architecture; \item They enhance the interpretability of EL results by allowing the measurement of the sensitivity of linguistic, temporal, and typological features during re-ranking and by providing more interpretable confidence scores. \end{itemize}

+As a consequence, DELICATE aims to be an approach that complements, rather than competes with, current EL architectures using LLMs~\citep{ding2024chatel, wang2025aelc, xin2025llmael}.